wesrey/game_summaries/High Society.md

 Auction ends Immediately when 4th Green Card is flipped up for bid.
 Once auction is over: Winner has (a) Most points AND (b) NOT the poorest player.
 ### Tiebreaker
+Player with most money left wins.
-Highest single Luxury Card value wins.
+Then, Highest single Luxury Card value wins.

 ## Setup
 - Each player takes their set of 11 color-matched money cards as their hand